microsoftarchive/data-pipeline-storm/docs/GettingStarted.md

 This will create a file named eventhub-blobwriter-1.0-SNAPSHOT.jar in the target directory of your project.
 - On your local development machine, start the SendEvents .NET application, so that we have some events to read.
-- Connect to your HDInsight Storm cluster using Remote Desktop, and copy the eventhub-blobwriter-1.0-SNAPSHOT.jar file to the c:\apps\dist\storm<version number> directory.
+- Connect to your HDInsight Storm cluster using Remote Desktop, and copy the eventhub-blobwriter-1.0-SNAPSHOT.jar file to the c:\apps\dist\storm-0.9.1.2.1.10.0-2290 directory.
-- Use the HDInsight Command Line icon on the cluster desktop to open a new command prompt, and use the following commands to run the topology.
+- Use the **Storm Command Line** icon on the cluster desktop to open a new storm command prompt, and use the following commands to run the topology.

 ```
-cd %storm_home%
 bin\storm jar eventhub-blobwriter-1.0-SNAPSHOT.jar com.contoso.app.trident.BlobWriterTopology  MyTopologyName
 ```